kaden-weber/markdown-resume-builder-html-pdf/sections/2_experience.md

 _Remote, February 2020 – Present_

-- Built a [python framework from scratch](https://github.com/SANDAG/SRF/tree/master/Supply/REDM) for an UrbanSim inspired real estate supply allocation model tailored specifically for a client county's data
+- Built a [python framework from scratch](https://github.com/SANDAG/SRF/tree/master/Supply/REDM) for a real estate supply allocation model tailored specifically for a client county's data
-- Managed large geo-datasets with Pandas and ArcPy
+- Managed geo-datasets with Pandas and ArcPy
-- Rescued an older modeling program by creating a cross platform build
+- Created cross platform builds for new and old modeling packages

 ### Co-Founder and CTO